aseriousbiz/abbot-docs/src/guides/parsing-arguments-c-sharp.md

 Even though the remaining arguments are captured in `descriptionArg` (which is what we want in this case), you can still cast `descriptionArg` to `IArguments` to access each token that made up the description, if you needed to for some reason.

-If there are less than four arguments, then the last argument will be of type `IMissingArgument`.
+If there are less than four arguments, then the last argument will be of type <xref:Serious.Abbot.Scripting.IMissingArgument>.
 So let's put this all together.

 ```csharp
 var (cmdArg, mentionArg, songArg, descriptionArg) = Bot.Arguments;